VOLUNTEER JOB DESCRIPTION FOR CLEAN OCEAN ACTION:

 Work Location:

-• Local ocean, lake, river, or stream shore as determined by Sweeps Coordinator(s) or chosen by beach captain.
+Local ocean, lake, river, or stream shore as determined by Clean Ocean Action or chosen by Beach Captain.

 Benefits to the Volunteer:

-• Remove tons of debris that litters beaches and endangers marine life
+• Remove debris that litters beaches and endangers marine life

 • Make a difference in your community

-• Being part of a statewide and international (in the fall) event
+• Be part of a statewide (international in the fall) citizen science event

 • Meet people who share goal to improve and protect the environment